By Joshua Brown of McNamara Law Solicitors

 Interestingly enough, the lock out and drinking restrictions do not apply to Casinos (holding a commercial special facility license) if they have an approved application for extended trading hours which will allow them to trade until 5am.
 The lock our provisions also do not apply on New Year’s Day.

-If you have any enquiries about the liquor law or have been charged with an alcohol related offence, McNamara & Associates would be happy to assist.
+If you have any enquiries about the liquor law or have been charged with an alcohol related offence, McNamara Law would be happy to assist.